AI Principles

 AI features are included in Slack paid plans.
 Admins can enable or disable AI features, giving customers full control over how and whether AI is used in their workspaces.

-- Your Customer Data (like messages and files) is never used to train any LLMs.
+Your Customer Data in Slack (like messages and files) are not used to train LLMs. - Your data is never used to train large language models.

-- LLMs used in Slack are deployed within our cloud infrastructure, ensuring LLM providers do not have access to your data.
+The LLMs we use are deployed inside Slack’s cloud environment, so model providers do not have access to your data.

 Note: Admins can decide whether members of their workspace or Enterprise organization have access to our AI features.
 Visit Manage access to AI features in Slack for more details.